kvn-31/twn_java-maven-app/README.md

 ## Branch specific details
 - added kubernetes folder containing a deployment and a service file
 - added deployment step in Jenkinsfile which deploys the app to a k8s cluster
+- confirm the deployment with `kubectl get all` / describe the pods